yingxingxin/Senior-Project/src/lib/auth/README.md

 * Logging: log error messages, not token strings or stack traces containing secrets.
 * Rate limiting: consider adding throttling on login/signup to slow brute-force attempts.

+## Zod Validation

+For detailed information about our Zod schema architecture, validation patterns, and extension guidelines, see [`/docs/zod.md`](/docs/zod.md).

 ## Testing quickstart

-* Validators: unit-test correct path and each failure message.
+* Schemas: unit-test success paths and each failure message to guard error copy.
 * JWT: sign+verify roundtrip with a test `JWT_SECRET`; assert exp/iss/aud are enforced.
 * Routes: integration tests that: